vhtnam/landingmall-docs/source/index.rst

 User Guide
 ==========
 .. meta::
-:title: landingMall docu
+   :title: landingMall documentation

    :description: landingMall is an easy-to-use tool to build and test your stunning, on-brand and mobile-optimized landing page.
-Improve your conversion rate with just few click and without coding knowledge.
+Improve your conversion rate with just few click and without coding knowledge

    :keywords: landing page,templates,multi users,codecanyon

 This documentation will help you learn all about creating landing page, configure system and much more.